There are three ways to legally practice as a foreign doctor in Germany:

 Lawyer for German Approbation

-We have experience above all with medical doctors from China, France, India, Saudi Arabia, Switzerland, Serbia, Spain, Russia, Syria (Damascus, Aleppo), Pakistan, Hungary, Ukraine, Greece, the United Arab Emirates (here: Abu Dhabi, Dubai, Fujairah and Sharjah) and Belarus.
+We have experience above all with medical doctors from China, France, India, Saudi Arabia, Switzerland, Serbia, Spain, Russia, Syria (Damascus, Aleppo), Pakistan, Hungary, Ukraine, United Kingdom (England, Scottland, Wales), United States of America (USA), Greece, the United Arab Emirates (here: Abu Dhabi, Dubai, Fujairah and Sharjah) and Belarus.

 In the further course we accompany and advise physicians with German approbation then with the Facharztweiterbildung.